hubmapconsortium/hra_owl_query_tester/README.md

 # ccf_owl_query_tester
-A framework for specifying and testing queries against CCF.owl based on competency questions.
+A framework for specifying and testing queries against HRA.owl based on competency questions.

 ## Motivation:

-Ad hoc testing of the CCF ontology has uncovered cases where simple use-case queries do not work.
+Ad hoc testing of the HRA ontology has uncovered cases where simple use-case queries do not work.
 This repo aims to run these test more systematically.

 ## Aim: